roypromax/roypromax/README.md

 - 💬 Ask me about **React, HTML, CSS, Javascript**

-- 👨‍💻 All of my projects are available at [https://roypromax.github.io](https://roypromax.github.io)
+- 👨‍💻 All of my projects are available at <a href="https://roypromax.github.io/">https://roypromax.github.io/</a>

 - 📫 How to reach me **roy19rishabh@gmail.com**